tasmota/docs/docs/Berry-Scripting.md

 ## Introduction to Berry

-Berry is a ultra-lightweight dynamically typed embedded scripting language.
+Berry is the next generation scripting for Tasmota.
+It is based on the open-source Berry project, deliveting an ultra-lightweight dynamically typed embedded scripting language.
 It is designed for lower-performance embedded devices.

 https://github.com/Skiars/berry

+Berry Scripting allows simple and advanced extension of Tasmota, for example:
+- simple scripting and advanced Rules
+- advanced rules, beyond what is possible with native rules
+- advanced automation

+Berry Scripting takes it one step further and allows to build dynamic extensions to Tasmota, that would previously require native code:
+- build light animations
+- build I2C drivers
+- build complete Tasmota drivers
+- integrate native libraries like `lvgl` (coming soon)

+### About the Berry language

 Berry has the following advantages:
 - Lightweight: A well-optimized interpreter with very little resources.
 Ideal for use in microprocessors.
 - Fast: optimized one-pass bytecode compiler and register-based virtual machine.
 - Powerful: supports imperative programming, object-oriented programming, functional programming.